-FOR DEVELOPERS: Make sure that, before releasing a new version of Susquehanna, that the version information is correct!
-It displays on this page, so this page allows you to rather easily check.
-If it's out of date, version information can be changed in net.oijon.susquehanna.SystemInfo.
+FOR DEVELOPERS: Make sure version information is correct before releasing a new version!
+If it's out of date, it can be changed in net.oijon.susquehanna.SystemInfo.

 2.4 Report Bug

 Figure 2.5: The Report Bug tool button.

 The Report Bug book allows both suggestions and bug reports to be added from inside the application.
 This section requires a GitHub account, as GitHub does not support anonymous bug reports, so this page will prompt with a login.
-Once logged in, the user will likely need to insert their two factor authentication code, then they will be brought directly to the new issue page.
-This page contains an embedded browser, so one can browse GitHub from here as well.
+Once logged in, one will be brought directly to the new issue page.
+This page contains an embedded browser, so one can also browse GitHub from here.
 Before reporting a bug, it would be a good idea to check to make sure the bug in question has not been reported before.
 If it has, commenting on the issue saying it is also affecting you may help in fixing the bug.
-The Phonology Tab